jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 10 - Spellcasting.md

 >
 > All magic depends on the Weave, though different kinds of magic access it in a variety of ways.
 The spells of wizards, warlocks, sorcerers, and bards are commonly called **arcane magic**.
 These spells rely on an understanding—learned or intuitive—of the workings of the Weave.
 The caster plucks directly at the strands of the Weave to create the desired effect.
 Eldritch knights and arcane tricksters also use arcane magic.
 The spells of clerics, druids, paladins, and rangers are called **divine magic**.
 These spellcasters’ access to the Weave is mediated by divine power—gods, the divine forces of nature, or the sacred weight of a paladin’s oath.
 >
 > Whenever a magic effect is created, the threads of the Weave intertwine, twist, and fold to make the effect possible.
-When characters use divination spells such as [[detect magic]] or [[identify]], they glimpse the Weave.
-A spell such as [[dispel magic]] smooths the Weave.
-Spells such as [[antimagic field]] rearrange the Weave so that magic flows around, rather than through, the area affected by the spell.
+When characters use divination spells such as [[Detect Magic]] or [[Identify]], they glimpse the Weave.
+A spell such as [[Dispel Magic]] smooths the Weave.
+Spells such as [[Antimagic Field]] rearrange the Weave so that magic flows around, rather than through, the area affected by the spell.
 And in places where the Weave is damaged or torn, magic works in unpredictable ways—or not at all.

 ### Areas of Effect

-Spells such as [[burning hands]] and [[cone of cold]] cover an area, allowing them to affect multiple creatures at once.
+Spells such as [[Burning Hands]] and [[Cone of Cold]] cover an area, allowing them to affect multiple creatures at once.

 A spell's description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a **point of origin**, a location from which the spell's energy erupts.
 The rules for each shape specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or an object.